aragit/cloudflare-itinerary-generator/README.md

   --command="SELECT * FROM itineraries WHERE jobId='a1b2c3d4-...';"
 ```

 Done!
-Your API is live and ready for production traffic.
+Your API is live and ready.

 ## Architecture Deep Dive